mipmip/sample-aws-sdk-for-osx-sqs/README.md

 # Sample AWS SDK FOR OSX S3

-This sample app demonstrates how to integrate a fork of the official AWS SDK (v2) to OSX.
-It's minimal just to show you how to start.
+This sample app demonstrates how to integrate a fork of the official AWS SDK (v2) ported to OSX.
+It's very minimal just to show you how to start.

+This sample demonstrates the AWS SDK found at https://github.com/mipmip/aws-sdk-ios

 ## Usage
 Replace these constants in AppDelegate:

 ```objective-c